elbarbudo/nextcloudpi-readthedocs/docs/Getting-Started/How-to-install-NextCloudPi.md

 Warning, this will permanently set the Raspberry Pi to only boot from USB.
 If you want this, follow [these steps](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)

 NOTE: help needed to further explain the required steps in this section.
 If you are taking this path, please consider editing this wiki.
+I want to follow this path.
+My Raspberry PI 3 has already the boot from USB set, and I have an alredy running instance of NextcloudPI on an external hard drive that has been set up using option 2.
+It did not succeded to boot from the running hard drive, even if I have a /boot partition in fat32 on it.
+So I decided to use a new disk and have an install "from scratch"

+I downloaded NextCloudPi_RPi_03-09-19 on my desktop computer (Linux Mint 19.1 ) with transmission.
+I checked the md5sum :
+patrice@internity:~/Téléchargements/Framboise/NextCloudPi_RPi_03-09-19$ md5sum NextCloudPi_RPi_03-09-19.tar.bz2
+f0d1d181353491a10f555d662747d0bd  NextCloudPi_RPi_03-09-19.tar.bz2
+patrice@internity:~/Téléchargements/Framboise/NextCloudPi_RPi_03-09-19$

+I extracted the file NextCloudPi_RPi_03-09-19.img and I "burned" it on the drive with Etcher TAKE CARE to choose the right disk : etcher show ALL your disks and issue the warning "large drive" on all.

+I got a disk with the following partitions :
+Disque /dev/sdd : 1,8 TiB, 2000398934016 octets, 3907029168 secteurs
+Unités : secteur de 1 × 512 = 512 octets
+Taille de secteur (logique / physique) : 512 octets / 512 octets
+taille d'E/S (minimale / optimale) : 512 octets / 512 octets
+Type d'étiquette de disque : dos
+Identifiant de disque : 0x6ae67e9d

+Périphérique Amorçage Début     Fin Secteurs Taille Id Type /dev/sdd1              8192   98045    89854  43,9M  c W95 FAT32 (LBA)
+/dev/sdd2             98304 6291455  6193152     3G 83 Linux

+sdd1 is labeled ad boot, sdd2 as rootfs, and most of the disk is unallocated.

+Plug this drive on the Raspberry PI 3 without SD card.

+..... to be continued

 ### Option 4: Install NextCloudPi on SD or external usb drive with Berryboot
 [Wiki/HowTo here](http://docs.nextcloudpi.com/en/latest/Getting-Started/Berryboot-install-NextCloudPi-on-an-external-drive-step-by-step/)